ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    RateLimit-Policy = sf-list
 ~~~

-A `time-window` associated to `expiring-limit` can be communicated
+A time-window associated to the expiring-limit can be communicated
-via `RateLimit-Policy`, like shown in the following example.
+via RateLimit-Policy field, like shown in the following example.

 ~~~ example
    RateLimit-Policy: 100;w=10